Grasp2Grasp: Vision-Based Dexterous Grasp Translation via Schr\"odinger Bridges: Methodology

 \subsection{Grasp-specific OT Cost Design}

-To enable meaningful grasp translation between different hand morphologies, it is crucial to guide the Schr{\"o}dinger Bridge process with a ground cost that reflects task-relevant physical properties rather than naive geometric alignment.
+To guide the Schr{\"o}dinger Bridge, we must first compute an entropic OT plan $\pi_\varepsilon^*$ (Eq.~\ref{eq:pistar}), which is defined by a ground cost $d(\cdot,\cdot)$.
+We design several physics-informed costs for this purpose.
+For a given cost, we compute the OT plan between minibatches of source and target latent samples.
+We then draw pairs $(z_0, z_1) \sim \pi_\varepsilon^*$ and use these pairs to construct the conditional training targets for the SB model as described in Sec.~\ref{sec:sbfm} and used in the loss function of Eq.~\ref{eq:sf2mloss}.
+This allows us to enable meaningful grasp translation between different hand morphologies by guiding the process with a ground cost that reflects task-relevant physical properties rather than naive geometric alignment.
 Conventional entropic OT approaches~\cite{tong2023simulation,tong2024improving} typically define the ground cost $d(\cdot, \cdot)$ using Euclidean or geodesic distances in either configuration or latent space.
 However, such metrics fail to capture the functional equivalence of grasps, particularly when source and target hands differ significantly in kinematics and contact modalities.
 We propose a set of physics-informed cost functions that better encode grasp quality and intent.

-\textbf{Base Pose Cost.} We define a Euclidean cost $d_{\mathrm{pose}}$ in $\mathbb{R}^9$ between the global poses of the source and target hand.
-The pose is represented as a concatenation of the 3D base position and a 6D continuous representation of the rotation~\cite{zhou2019continuity} to ensure smoothness and avoid ambiguities.
-This cost encourages coarse alignment of the grasps in workspace coordinates:
+\textbf{Base Pose Cost.} We define a cost $d_{\mathrm{pose}}$ on the global wrist pose in $SE(3)$ between the source and target hands.
+The pose is represented as a concatenation of the 3D base position and a 6D continuous representation for the rotation~\cite{zhou2019continuity} to ensure smoothness.
+The 6D vector is first converted to a $3 \times 3$ rotation matrix $R \in SO(3)$.
+The cost then combines the squared L2 norm for translation and the squared Frobenius norm for rotation: